AFRICA

 Filing of additional information by the parties.

-The parties must comply with a Request for Information within 10 business days.
+The parties must comply with a RFI within 10 business days.

-If the additional information is not filed complete, COPROCOM/SUTEL can issue a second Request for Information and grant the parties an additional 15 calendar days to submit pending information.
+If the additional information is not filed complete, COPROCOM can issue a second RFI and grant the parties an additional 15 calendar days to submit pending information.

-10 business days and an additional 15 calendar days if a second Request for Information is issued.
+10 business days from receipt of the RFI and an additional 15 calendar days if a second Request for Information is issued.

 Phase I: